 Figure 5: Compound types for outlines

 - This option allows you to apply dash attribute to the shape outline.
-Learn more about Formatting Outlines for Shapes (Dashes) in PowerPoint 2013 for Windows tutorial.
+Learn more about Formatting Outlines for Shapes in PowerPoint 2016 -- Dash tutorial.

 - This allows you to choose between a Square, Round, or Flat line end type, as shown in Figure 6.
 This option only works with outlines within open shapes.
 Also, if you apply this option to a dashed line, it influences all individual dashes within the line.

 - This allows you to choose between Round, Bevel, and Miter joins, as shown in Figure 7.
 This influences the joins in an outline such as a corner of a triangle or rectangle.

 - Arrow settings work only with outlines used as open shapes.
 We have covered this in our Formatting Arrows (Arrowheads) in PowerPoint 2016 tutorial.

 - After choosing required shape outline attributes you can see the changed shape outline, as shown in Figure 8.
 Note that the outline weight of the Rectangle shape that was selected earlier has been increased to 6 pts.